Withdrawal and return to TITLE IV (R2T4) Policy

 Post-Withdrawal Disbursement

 a.
-Federal Pell Grant- ISIR received date with an “official” EFC preceding the withdrawal date and student meets all other eligibility criteria.
+Federal Pell Grant- ISIR received date with an “official” SAI preceding the withdrawal date and student meets all other eligibility criteria.

 b.
-FSEOG- Aid was awarded prior to withdrawal date.
+FSEOG- Aid was awarded prior to the withdrawal date.

 c.
 Direct Plus, Subsidized, Unsubsidized, and Perkins Loans- Loan had originated prior to withdrawal date and Master Promissory Note was signed prior to R2T4 calculation date.